mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 ##### 0:00 start of recording

-There was a famous Zen Master named Gensha Shibi ([玄沙師備 Xuansha Shibei](https://terebess.hu/zen/xuansha.html)) who lived from 835 to *[there is some revision of the year of death, and group laughter]* 908.
-And he practiced under the guidance the famous Zen Master Seppō [Seppō Gison; Xuefeng Yicun ](https://terebess.hu/zen/xuefeng.html), who was 12-15 years older than Gensha Shibi.
+There was a famous Zen Master named Gensha Shibi ([Chinese: Xuansha Shibei 玄沙師備](https://terebess.hu/zen/xuansha.html)) who lived from 835 to *[there is some revision of the year of death, and group laughter]* 908.
+And he practiced under the guidance the famous Zen Master Seppō ([Seppō Gison; Chinese: Xuefeng Yicun](https://terebess.hu/zen/xuefeng.html)), who was 12-15 years older than Gensha Shibi.
 This story occurs in the Shobogenzo [in the fascicle] "The One Bright Pearl"; you can find this story there.

 Gensha Shibi Zen Master used to be a fisherman.
 Probably you may know the stories: He everyday went fishing with his father.
 One day, his father fell into the ocean, off the boat, and [Gensha Shibi] tried to help, tried to save him, but he couldn't, so he died.
 So at that time, immediately he attained enlightenment, so he left the boat and he became a monk immediately after that.

 ##### 2:26

 Then, in history, Gensha Shibi Zen Master practiced under the guidance of Seppō, who was also one the outstanding Zen Masters in China.
 It is a very interesting story.
-According to Shobogenzo, alluded to by Dogen, Dogen says he finally went to Seppō mountain and placed himself under the guidance of
+According to Shobogenzo, alluded to by Dogen ... he finally went to Seppō mountain and placed himself under the guidance of
 Shinkaku – that [is] another name of Seppō Zen Master – practicing day and night.
-(Seppō Shinkaku – see ["One Bright Pearl" at shastaabbey.org](http://www.shastaabbey.org/pdf/shobo/004ikkam.pdf) for names and details.)
+(Seppō Shinkaku – see ["One Bright Pearl" at shastaabbey.org](http://www.shastaabbey.org/pdf/shobo/004ikkam.pdf))

-One day, to visit masters widely in other areas and perfect his practice, he took up his traveling pouch, and was leaving the mountain.
+One day, to visit masters widely in other areas and perfect his practice, he took up his traveling pouch and was leaving the mountain.
 On the way, all of a sudden he struck his toes on a rock, and he peeled the nails of his toes.
 Immediately, of course, blood appears, and he screams, "Ouch!"
 And then, amidst the intense pain, he had an abrupt self-realization, saying, "This body doesn't exist.
 Where is the pain coming from?"
 And he returned immediately to Seppō Zen Master.

 ##### 5:14

 Anyway, he struck his toe on a rock, blood came, blood appears; immediately he screamed, and he thought: "From where [does the] pain come?"
 Because [the] body doesn't exist, from where [does the] pain come?
 This is sort of [like] watching [a] film; you can imagine this.
 He walked down the street, right before he struck his toes, peeling his nails of the toes – he is walking, and immediately he stumbles over, striking his toes on a rock, stumbling over.
-Then at that time, let's imagine this one moment: nothing happens.
+Then at that time, let's imagine [at] this one moment: nothing happens.
 Nothing.
 And then, [the] movie is going on: right after that, he screams.
-The screaming and also striking his toes on the rock [are] simultaneous; but according to the time process, you can analyze like this.
-So, before he struck his toe, and after he struck his toe.
+The screaming and also striking his toes on the rock [are] simultaneous; but according to the time process, you can analyze [it] like this.
+Before he struck his toe, and after he struck his toe.
 So we can see sort of a film.

 So, what is a scream?
-Scream is right after he struck – a little gap there, in moment: previous moment, after moments, and following moment.
-According to our intellectual sense, that is simultaneous: we cannot see that.
-But actually, according to Dogen or Buddhistic sense, or modern physics: [there are] many [instants].
-[The] shortest period of time is [a] moment, but this moment consists of 60 instances (instants?).
+[The] scream is right after he struck [his toe] – a little gap there, in moment[s]; previous moment, after moments, and following moment.
+According to our intellectual sense, that is simultaneous; we cannot see that.
+But actually, according to Dogen or Buddhistic sense or modern physics, maybe [the] shortest period of time is [a] moment, but this moment consists of 60 instants.
+(Katagiri says "instances," but he probably means "instants"; that is probably the better translation.)
 So, still there is a ... chance to see the film of what you are doing, what you have done, what's really out there.
 So, that's why he screams, "Ouch!"

+##### 7:56

 He said, "From where [does the] pain come?"
-The striking his toes ... there is no pain [there].
-Because, striking the toes is exactly dynamic working.
+The striking his toes ... there is no pain [there], because striking the toes is exactly dynamic working.
 Becoming one with the rock, becoming one with his toes, and ears, and [the] road, and his consciousness, and the whole body; and he stumbled over, that's all.
 So, all delusions completely drop off.
 Nothing.

 After that: [a] little moment, immediately you can hear the sound of raindrops, and then that is "ouch."
 That is really "ouch."
-But that is nothing but, I told you yesterday, one drop, one drop of rain, a drop of dew, after creating sixty moments.
+But that is nothing but, I told you yesterday, one drop of rain – a drop of dew, after creating sixty moments.
 Squeezing the rocks, and his body and nails, and his consciousness; squeezing [all that] simultaneously, and then you can get one drop of dew.
 That is [the] result.
 And then, you say, scream.

 ##### 9:44

 I have a scar here.
 When I was a child, I struck my head on the corner of a rock.
 I played with one of my friends two years older than I. So I jump in, and that is [the] foundation of the house, almost more than ten square foundation rocks there, exactly square.
-So I played with him, jumping [on them], one by one.
-And then I missed, stumbled over, hit here.
+So I played with him, jumping [on them] one by one.
+And then I missed, stumbled over, [and] hit here *[indicating a place on his head]*.
 But when I hit – I didn't feel anything.
 I couldn't cry; just hit.
 That means I felt just a big shock – *boom*, that's all, around here.
 Then a few minutes later I touch it here, and then feel a big bump here, and also, blood comes out.
 And then I started crying. *[he laughs]* I was nine years old or so.
 I touched it here because I got the big shock here; so, what happened?
-[I] touched [it] here, and then I realized a big bump here, look up, and blood comes.
+[I] touched [it] here, and then I realized a big bump [was] here, looked up, and blood comes.
 So, I cried.

 This looks like watching a slow-motion movie.
 But, when you experience [it], human experience simultaneously happens.
 But Zen Buddhism always focuses on, not before, not after: right in the middle of.
 Hitting rock.
 At that time, there is no pain.
 Completely no pain, no suffering.
 Just happens.